Singapore will stop covering the medical bills of unvaccinated COVID-19 patients

 Singapore's government has been covering the medical bills of COVID-19 patients throughout the pandemic.
 But it says unvaccinated people will soon be on their own.

-Those who are "unvaccinated by choice" will have to start paying for their own COVID-19 treatment effective Dec.
-8, the Ministry of Health announced on Monday, citing the strain they are putting on the nation's healthcare system.
+Those who are "unvaccinated by choice" will have to start paying for their own COVID-19 treatment starting Dec.
+8, the Ministry of Health announced on Monday, citing the strain they are putting on the nation's health care system.

 "Currently, unvaccinated persons make up a sizeable majority of those who require intensive inpatient care, and disproportionately contribute to the strain on our healthcare resources," it said in a statement.